anselllo/Kerala-IoT-Challenge/README.md

 Plastic and wooden dice are subject to wear and tear with time and might show biasing toward a specific number defying theory of randomness and the player as well.
 As this dice is completely electronic and programmed with zero bias this makes it an idle to rely on.
 It has a bright red light display and cheers sound when a player gets the highest number 6 of his best luck.

 ## Components Required
-*Arduino Uno
+* Arduino Uno
-*TM1637 7-Seven Segment Display
+* TM1637 7-Seven Segment Display
-*An active Buzzer
+* An active Buzzer
-*A button Switch
+* button Switch
-*10K Ohm Resistor
+* 10K Ohm Resistor
-*Connecting Wires
+* Connecting Wires

 ## Connection Setup
 ![](https://user-images.githubusercontent.com/95708160/151743715-e9e541b9-3728-418f-b7e2-aa572c178faf.jpeg)